AP-GfK poll: Third party backers a wild card in 2016 race

 Whether the Democrat or the Republican can win them over lends potential volatility to the race.
 In the AP-GfK poll, 69 percent of them said they could still change their minds about whom to support, while more than 85 percent of both Trump and Clinton supporters said their minds were made up.

-Jim Stab, a retired captain in the Navy, is planning to vote for Johnson but says his “leaning is weak.”
+Jim Staub, a retired captain in the Navy, is planning to vote for Johnson, but says his “leaning is weak.”

 “Not voting is a waste,” said Staub, 75, of Laguna Niguel, California.
 “If I won’t for Johnson, I will for one of them,” meaning Clinton or Trump.